Archibald Napier, 3rd Lord Napier

 Archibald Napier, 3rd Lord Napier (died 1683) was a Scottish peer.

 Family

 Archibald Napier was a member of the Napier family of Merchiston, Scotland, and was the great-grandson of John Napier, the inventor of logarithms.

 He was the son of Archibald Napier, 2nd Lord Napier and Lady Elizabeth Erskine, daughter of John Erskine, 19th Earl of Mar.

-Archibald died unmarried and childless, and the Lordship of Napier passed through his sister Jean to his nephew Thomas Nicolson, 4th Lord Napier, by a special arrangement of the title.
+Archibald died unmarried and childless, but successfully petitioned for the barony to succeed to female heirs, including his sisters.
+The Lordship of Napier passed through his eldest sister Jean to his nephew, Thomas Nicolson, 4th Lord Napier, via this arrangement.